December 26, 2020 / Esther Choy

 And relying on luck alone could mean missing out on millions.
 The truth is, even as the amount of wealth in the United States is expanding, the number of people who control that wealth is shrinking.
 Although major gift officers are competing for a growing pool of assets, a smaller number of decision-makers will allocate those funds.
 This small number of decision-makers are making more and more transformational gifts each year.
 There’s no reason your organizations can’t be the ones who receive news so positive you’ll need someone to pinch you.

-To get a head start on understanding first-generation wealth creators, write to us to request an advance copy of Leadership Story Lab’s latest research, “Transforming Partnerships with Major Donors: Aligning the key values of first generation wealth creators and fundraisers in the age of ‘Winner Takes All.'”
-The report will be published in January 2021.
+To get a head start on understanding first-generation wealth creators, explore Leadership Story Lab’s latest research, “Transforming Partnerships with Major Donors.”

 Better Every Story